Care for Wooden Windows and Doors

 Different types of finish

 Charl says that it is ideal if you can plan to recoat the finish on your wooden windows before it splits or peels to prevent any damage occurring to the wood beneath.
 He explains that you can choose between a solvent and a water-based finish, but that whatever finish was used to seal the wooden window initially, needs to be used to continue sealing it: "It is not recommended to paint water-based paint over an oil-based paint for example, and vice versa.
-If you would like to change the type of finish used, then the original finish needs to be sanded down entirely and removed, before you apply your new choice of finish."
+If you would like to change the type of finish used, then the original finish needs to be sanded down entirely and removed before you apply your new choice of finish."

 A solvent-based sealer, such as Swartland’s Maxicare solvent-based sealer, refers to sealers that have a solvent system such as turpentine as its carrier.
-Charl explains that this means that the pigments, hardener (resin) and additives are mixed with the turpentine: "When the turpentine evaporates (sealer dries), the resin and pigment stays behind and forms the protective layer on the surface of the wood.
+Charl explains that this means that the pigments, hardener (resin) and additives are mixed with the turpentine: "When the turpentine evaporates (sealer dries), the resin and pigment stay behind and forms the protective layer on the surface of the wood.
 This type of paint requires a solvent, such as mineral spirits, for thinning and cleaning."

 Opaque paints could almost be considered enamels because of their hard, durable gloss and semi-gloss finish typically used for trimming windows.
 Solvent-based finishes can be categorised in three different groups namely varnishes, oils and hybrids:

 • Varnish: Has a very long maintenance interval of 3 to 5 years, depending on weather exposure.
 In general, they form a hard, brittle skin, which does not stretch as much as the hybrid or water-based sealers and is not able to move with the wood as it expands and contracts.
-For this reason, it has a tendency to peel, and therefore require extensive sanding preparation needed before recoating therefore a high maintenance effort is needed.
+For this reason, it tends to peel, and therefore require extensive sanding preparation needed before recoating therefore a high maintenance effort is needed.

 • Oil: This has a short maintenance interval of approximately six months.
-Pure oil sealers, such as linseed oil for example, completely penetrate into the wood.
+Pure oil sealers, such as linseed oil for example, completely penetrate the wood.
 It therefore does not leave a protective layer, but rather prevents the water from penetrating the wood.
 Oils can be wiped with a cloth before recoating, therefore low maintenance effort is required, but they take a long time to dry.
-Oils show the true texture of the wood, but cause the wood to darken over time.
+Oils show the true texture of the wood but cause the wood to darken over time.
 Most oils come from a natural source, such as linseed oil, and can therefore be classified as a renewable product.

-• Sealer: A sealer is a formulated in almost the same way as varnish, but is less viscous so that it penetrates into the wood and also forms a protective layer, which is soft allowing it to stretch with the natural movement of the wood.
+• Sealer: A sealer is a formulated in almost the same way as varnish but is less viscous so that it penetrates into the wood and also forms a protective layer, which is soft allowing it to stretch with the natural movement of the wood.
 It is not suitable for high wearing surfaces such as wooden floors.

-Woodoc exterior sealers penetrate deep into the timber to nourish and beautify with proven long-lasting protection against ultra-violet rays, water, weather and fungal attack.
-Sealer dries to a tough, transparent sheen, enhancing the texture, grain and natural look of the timber.
+Woodoc exterior sealers penetrate deep into the timber to nourish and beautify with proven long-lasting protection against ultra-violet rays, water, weather, and fungal attack.
+Sealer dries to a tough, transparent sheen, enhancing the texture, grain, and natural look of the timber.
 It boasts extra UV inhibitors, water repellents and anti-fungal agents.
 Apply to any exterior wood surfaces, including doors, window frames and furniture.
 Sealer must be re-applied every 12-18 months.
 (Note: it is not recommended for decking or flooring.)